Moussaka Recipe from Our Poros Island Cooking Odyssey in Greece

 Cook’s note: you should have more broth than you need.
 Just cool any remaining broth in the fridge or freeze it until you need it.

 If you’re looking for a more traditional Tuscan preparation of pici pasta, check out this recipe for Pici pasta with cherry tomatoes and herbs.
 The recipe can also be adapted for Turkey, especially at Thanksgiving time if you’re looking for how to use up your leftovers!

 By Peg Kern

-Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best itineraries.
+Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best culinary vacations.